leomrtns/super_distance/README.md

 In the newick file it is valid to have several leaves with the same name, e.g. the species name, although most other software won't allow it.
 Nexus files need unique taxon names, since the nexus format may need to map a sequence to a tree leaf.
-(In our case, however, we may relax this constraint in the future.)
+(&#x26D4; currently only newick files are accepted, altough we alread have the equivalent functions for nexus trees).
-`Super_sptree` does not respect, however, spaces within a gene leaf or species names, despite agreeing with the [formal newick specification](http://evolution.genetics.washington.edu/phylip/newick_doc.html).
+`Super_distance` does not respect, however, spaces within a gene leaf or species names, despite these agreeing with the [formal newick specification](http://evolution.genetics.washington.edu/phylip/newick_doc.html).
-Remember that the list of species names will define the leaves of the output trees.
+Remember that the list of species names will define the leaves of the output trees, and thus the program may work even in the presence of spaces (since it removes them from all input files).
 In the future, and if it bothers enough people, we may implement automatic inference of species names.
-It is worh mentioning that the software works equally well in the absence of mul-trees, and some extra functionality is available in such cases.
+It is worh mentioning again that the software works equally well in the absence of mul-trees, but the file with species names must still be provided.

 ## Algorithms
-Currently several distance-based and one bipartition-based supertree methods are implemented.
+Several distance-based and one bipartition-based supertree methods are being implemented, but only the distance based methods are functional.
 Multifurcating trees are allowed, since the polytomies are transformed into dicotomies of length zero.

 ### Distance-based, or MRD supertrees
-These methods are sometimes called "matrix representation with distances" (MRD), specially in the classic supertree context (where we don't have mul-trees). and are a generalisation of the ASTRID, NJst, STAR, and a few others.
+These methods are sometimes called "matrix representation with distances" (MRD), specially in the classic supertree context (where we don't have mul-trees), and are a generalisation of the ASTRID, NJst, STAR, and a few others.
 What they all have in common is that

   1. For each gene tree they create a matrix with 'patristic' distance between leaves